stephehood/BIOL5153/CV_Stephanie_E_HOOD.md

     • Responsible for laboratory inventory management and sourcing of valuable chemicals, supplies, as well as surgical and optical equipment.
 Charged with the organization and processing of paperwork for all purchases to department accountant.
 Maintained a reliable chemical inventory, laboratory safety manual, and surgery log book.
     • Saved the laboratory time and expenses by instituting a new chemical and purchasing inventory system, which has reduced unnecessary orders.

-###### FAIRFIELD UNIVERSITY DEPARTMENT OF BIOLOGY
+###### FAIRFIELD UNIVERSITY DEPARTMENT OF BIOLOGY: FAIRFIELD, CT
-BASE (Broadening Access to Science Education) Camp Counselor- Marine Invasions                                      FAIRFIELD, CT
+**BASE (Broadening Access to Science Education) Camp Counselor- Marine Invasions: July 2013**
-                                                                                                                       July, 2013
 Participated in a two-week, residual summer camp for high school women of less fortunate background, where I acted as counselor and mentor.
 The program allowed me to engage students in my previous research experience, while broadening their appreciation of the subject.
     • Responsible for upwards of 12 teenage girls both in academic and recreational settings.
     • Taught laboratory experiments with campers in the laboratory and out in the field.
     • Demonstrated and educated students on proper laboratory techniques and etiquette.